GuanceCloud/datakit/internal/export/doc/en/pipeline/pipeline-offload.md

 ## Working Principle {#principle}

-After `DataKit` finds the `Pipeline` data processing script, it will judge whether it is a remote script from GuanceCloud, and if so, forward the data to the post-level data processor for processing (such as `DataKit`).
+After `DataKit` finds the `Pipeline` data processing script, it will judge whether it is a remote script from <<<custom_key.brand_name>>>, and if so, forward the data to the post-level data processor for processing (such as `DataKit`).
 The load balancing method is round robin.

 ![`pipeline-offload`](img/pipeline-offload.drawio.png)